hood-network/patchcord/README.md

 You can check if your instance is running by performing an HTTP `GET` request on the `/api/v6/gateway` endpoint.
 For basic websocket testing, a tool such as [ws](https://github.com/hashrocket/ws) can be used.

+After checking that it actually works, `docs/operating.md` continues on common operations for a Litecord instance.

 ## Updating